 It’s a little known fact that most charities wouldn’t survive without gifts in Wills.
 By remembering your favourite charities in this way, you’re ensuring that their good work lives on.

 The donation can be as small or large as you like.

-1. A new Will
+1. Write a new Will

-You can write a new Will with a Will-writing adviser.
-Find the nearest solicitor or Will writer in your area using our postcode search, or take a look at our links that might help when writing a Will for further information.
+You can write a new Will with a professional advisor.
+Find a solicitor or Will-writer in your area using our postcode search, or take a look at our useful links for further information.
 You can also use our find a charity tool to obtain a list of registered names and charity numbers for our member charities.

-It’s used as a way to make simple additions or amendments to an existing Will like a change in the amount of a gift of money, or the addition of an executor or gift.
-This is all quite straight forward but problems can occur if you ever want to cancel the Will in the future.
+It’s used as a way to make simple amendments like adding a charity, changing a gift amount or adding an executor.
+This is all quite straightforward but problems can occur if you ever want to cancel the Will in the future.

-When you cancel a Will which contains a codicil, the codicil does not get cancelled automatically, so when you write a new Will it can create inconsistencies and legal problems.
+When you cancel a Will that contains a codicil, the codicil does not get cancelled automatically, so when you write a new Will it can create inconsistencies and legal problems.
 To avoid this, make sure that any new Will clearly states that you are revoking all Wills and codicils previously made.